-Policy 60 - Local Listings
+Policy 55 - Local Listings

 Throughout Carlisle District there are a number of buildings and structures of historic and architectural significance that help to create the locally distinctive character of the area.
-The Council recognises the positive contribution these structures make to Carlisle's townscape and landscape and there will be a presumption in favour of their retention when considering development proposals.
+The Council recognises the positive contribution these structures make to Carlisle's townscape streetscape and/or landscape and therefore will designate them under the Local List strengthening and there will be a the presumption in favour of their retention when considering development proposals.